Review · Other Supplements

 Who should buy, who should skip

-Buy this if you’re newly diagnosed with mild fatty liver, you want one structured PDF to print and stick on the fridge, and you’d rather start today than spend an afternoon assembling free articles.
-Read it in a weekend, run the meal plan for two weeks, and judge it from there.
+Buy this if you’re newly diagnosed with mild NAFLD, you want a single, structured PDF to print and stick on your fridge, and you’ll use the refund window.
+Read it in a weekend, implement the meal plan for two weeks, and decide by day 50 if it’s worth keeping.

 The honest read